ylhyra/ylhyra_content/not_data/content/course/drafts/A1/About_Icelandic.md

 The Icelandic language has around 315,000 speakers, and almost all of them live in Iceland.<ref>[https://www.ethnologue.com/19/language/isl/ Ethnologue, 19th ed].
 Numbers from 2015.</ref>

 ### Language relatives
-Icelandic is most closely related language is the [[w:Faroese language|Faroese language]], spoken in the [[w:Faroe Islands|Faroe Islands]] south-east of Iceland.
-Icelanders can't understand spoken Faroese, but they can read it and usually think that the Faroese vocabulary hilarious.
+Icelandic's most closely related language is the [[w:Faroese language|Faroese language]], spoken in the [[w:Faroe Islands|Faroe Islands]] south-east of Iceland.
+Icelanders can't understand spoken Faroese, but they can read it and usually think that the Faroese vocabulary is hilarious.

 Icelandic is also related to the languages spoken in Scandinavia (Norwegian, Danish, and Swedish), but they are different enough that even though Icelanders learn Danish in school for 7 years, most are unable to read Danish comfortably.

 All of these languages are descendants of the [[w:Old Norse language|Old Norse language]] spoken around the 9th to 13th century.

 ### Where Icelandic comes from
 Norwegian settlers started moving to Iceland at the end of the 9th century and brought the Old Norse language with them.
-Living in relative isolation in an island in the North Atlantic Ocean meant that there was limited contact with other languages.
+Living in relative isolation on an island in the North Atlantic Ocean meant that there was limited contact with other languages.

 Modern Icelandic is relatively similar to the Old Norse language spoken a thousand years ago, and even though the pronunciation has changed Icelanders can still read Old Norse literature relatively easily, which is something many Icelanders are proud of.

 ### Similarity to English
-Icelandic and English both [[w:Germanic languages|Germanic languages]] and share many similarities, especially regarding sentence structure.
+Icelandic and English are both [[w:Germanic languages|Germanic languages]] and share many similarities, especially regarding sentence structure.
 Many words look similar in Icelandic and English, both because they are distantly related, and because English [[w:List of English words of Old Norse origin|acquired some words from Old Norse]] around the 10th century such as "cake", "egg", "ugly", and "take".
 ## Is Icelandic difficult to learn?

 Becoming proficient in a new language does take a few years of practise, but Icelandic is not that much more difficult than most other languages.
 For a native English speaker, learning Icelandic will take: